Over 190 fake electricity prepaid meters from Togo intercepted at Aflao border

 Mr Lumor said the cost of replacing such units, was unable to bill such customers, which added on more losses.

-He also cited damage caused transformers from system infiltration and overload and said the arrest of the suspects was “a step in the right direction to curbing the menace of the importation of fake meters from Togo and other sources.
+He also cited damage caused by transformers from system infiltration and overload and said the arrest of the suspects was “a step in the right direction to curbing the menace of the importation of fake meters from Togo and other sources."

-“We are sounding a strong note of caution to the general public especially those engaging in this illegal act and those who purchase these fake meters, that, we would not hesitate to prosecute anyone caught engaging in this illegal act.
+“We are sounding a strong note of caution to the general public especially those engaging in this illegal act and those who purchase these fake meters, that, we would not hesitate to prosecute anyone caught engaging in this illegal act," he said.

 Mr Lumor said the ECG had enough prepaid meters available and urged all to contact the offices of the Company for all transactions to prevent falling prey to illegal activity.